 However, your mechanic can usually tell you about how long it will take, and can check it during an oil change.

-Getting your air filter replaced can be part of an overall tune-up that will help you get better mileage and performance from your vehicle.
+Getting your air filter replaced can be part of an overall tune-up service that will help you get better mileage and performance from your vehicle.
 It’s also a great way to catch any minor issues that can be resolved before they become bigger issues.